Sunday, May 17, 2009

 "Just know that I WILL have him!
 I will take great pleasure from him night after night as I make him do my bidding.
 He will scream my name as I show him the true measure of a man!"

 Wake grunted and strained against his binding to no avail.
 DaChase laughed as he backed away from Wake.
-He twice slapped Wake hard in the face with his claws, raking long gashes across Wake's face.
+He twice slapped Wake hard in the face with his claws, raking long gashes across Wake's cheeks.
 DaChase then took a handful of rubbing salts and mashed them into Wake's wounds; finally he screamed.
 DaChase then spit in Wake's face.

 "If only you had eyes so that I could rip them out!"
 He and Simona bellowed in laughter as they left the tent.
 DaChase called for his guardsmen.